 I’ve already written about how much we loved the markets, temples and, of course, the incredible food, but Hong Kong surprised us in other ways, as well.
 Below are six things that surprised me about Hong Kong.

 1. Hong Kong is Orderly

 Despite my excitement over visiting Hong Kong, I had some fears.
-My biggest fear was being overwhelmed by the crowds of people.
-I’m thrilled to report, my fear wasn’t justified.
+My biggest concern was being overwhelmed by the crowds of people.
+I’m thrilled to report; my fear wasn’t justified.

 One of my biggest pet peeves in Brussels is how people deal with public transportation.
 Before everyone exits the metro, tram or bus, passengers are trying to shove their way on.
 Not so in Hong Kong.
 The metro has lines painted on the floor, indicating people waiting should stand off to the side and people exiting should stick to the middle.
 The shocker is people actually queue up between the lines!